Do I Need an Air Oil Separator

 An air oil separator (AOS) is a device that separates oil and air.
 The separated oil is then collected in a catch can.
 An AOS is used to prevent oil from entering the engine’s combustion chamber, where it can cause fouling and damage.

 An AOS typically consists of a housing with an inlet and outlet, and a baffle or filter that separates the oil and air.
-The separated oil is collected in the bottom of the housing, while theair passes through the baffle and out the outlet.
+The separated oil is collected at the bottom of the housing, while the air passes through the baffle and out the outlet.
+While an AOS performs the same function as a catch can, there are some essential differences between the two devices.

-First, an AOS is designed to be installed inline with the engine’s crankcase ventilation system, while a catch can is not.
+First, an AOS is designed to be installed in line with the engine’s crankcase ventilation system, while a catch can is not.
 This means that an AOS will take up less space than a catch can, as it does not require its own dedicated hose routing.
 Second, an AOS typically has a much higher capacity than a catch can – often several times greater.

+This means that it can collect more oil before needing to be emptied, making it more convenient to use.
 So, while an air oil separator and catch can serve similar purposes, they are not interchangeable – each has its own advantages and disadvantages that should be considered when choosing which one to use.

 How an Air Oil Separator Works and Why You Need One!